psychemedia/storytelling-notes/hand-of-glory.md

 "Hand of Glory" (4th S. 238, 289, 376, 455.)—I think I see that this "Hand of Glory" is nothing but the "Hand of Elloree," or the "Hand of Gilry"—a sentence that once meant the "Hand of Sorcery."
 In the "Romance of the Seven Sages" (see *Promptorium Parculorum*, under the word "Gaude") are the lines—

-"' Ah, dame,' said the emperowre,
+"'Ah, dame,' said the emperowre,
 'Thou haues ben a fals gilowre;
 For thy gaudes and thy gilry.'"